 The practice had planned and implemented a service that was responsive to the needs of the local patient population.
 The practice actively engaged with commissioners of services, local authorities, other providers, patients and those close to them to support the provision of coordinated and integrated care and treatment to ensure that patient's needs were appropriately met.
-The lead GP regularly attends meetings with Bolton CCG and subsequently updates colleagues at the practice at the regular clinical and practice meetings.
+A GP regularly attends meetings with Bolton CCG and subsequently updates colleagues at the practice with relevant information.
+We noted communication between staff within the practice and with external health care providers appeared to be good.
+However such communication appeared to be chiefly through informal discussions and meetings that were not documented.